w3c/window-management/EXPLAINER.md

 surface of users, especially those with multiple screens consistently connected to their devices.
 As one mitigation of this privacy concern, the exposed screen properties are limited to the minimum needed for common placement use cases.
+Further, new information is limited to secure contexts.

 New window placement capabilities themselves may pose additional privacy and security considerations; for example, showing sensitive content on unexpected